ciel-lang/CIEL/docs/README.md

-handle JSON and CSV, as well as others to ease string manipulation, to have regular expressions out of the box, for threads and jobs scheduling, for HTTP and URI handling, to create simple GUIs with Ltk, and so on.
+handle JSON and CSV, as well as others to ease string manipulation, to have regular expressions out of the box, for threads and jobs scheduling, for HTTP and URI handling, to create simple GUIs with nodgui (Tk-based, nice theme), and so on.
 You can of course do all this without CIEL, but then you'd have to install the library manager (Quicklisp) first and load these libraries into your Lisp image every time you start it.
 Now, you have them at your fingertips whenever you start CIEL.
 Some of the libraries we bring in are for extending the language